 Worth a look is Airtable with its SaaS approach on spreadsheets and databases.
 Free with essential features, super flexible and great to work across teams.
 They also provide a solid OKR base template to start with, however this will require some learning effort for teams to use it.

 These tools are originally made for task-, workflow-, collaboration- or project management.
 As one part of the mindset change with OKRs is to go from tasks to results.
 Using a „task-based“ software might not be supportive to this mindset change and you should plan for an extra-detailed training and quality checks around OKRs.
 When employees understand that the tasks describe options what we do and the OKR part describes why and what the expected result is, then it is actually a nice setup.
 Especially in terms of collaboration these tools can be a boost.
 Another advantage is that you don't need to add and train just another software platform, if you run one of these tools already.

 Trello is one of the examples where the OKR part requires quite some manual setup following your OKR cadence.
 This might be still o.k. for the start, but won't add any value on the long term.
 In case you want to go for Trello to track your OKRs, you should be using the following logic. (btw.
 Trello is now part of Atlassian)

-Gtmhub is focussing a lot on these integrations with other software you're using in your organisation, allowing to automatically update Key Result progress which is great for your weekly check-ins.
+Quantive (formerly known as Gtmhub) is focussing a lot on these integrations with other software you're using in your organisation, allowing to automatically update Key Result progress which is great for your weekly check-ins.
 They call it „data driven OKRs“.
 Furthermore the tool provides great flexibility to align almost anything.
 O's to KR's, KR's to multiple O's...cool, but this requires also quite some discipline.
 Great connection and visualisation of strategy and it's execution.
 All-in-all a very solid and professional OKR tool.

-Perdoo seems to be going in the same direction and also offers lots of integrations.
+Perdoo also offers lots of integrations.
 They bring in a clear focus on handling OKRs, KPIs and individual initiatives seamlessly within one platform all contributing to your company's northstar or ultimate goal.
 A solid, proven and robust tool.
 Check out their free version to run a real quarter or pilot with their software.